xleon/mobile/Readme.md

 ## We are hiring!

-Want to write open source code for a living?
-Love writing mobile applications using Xamarin technologies?
-Sick of the daily commute to the office?

-Check out our jobs page for the [Xamarin/.NET mobile developer position](http://jobs.toggl.com/#xamarin).
+Check out our [jobs page](http://jobs.toggl.com/) for current open positions.

 ## License